subinkoovery/TG-Coding-Test/README.md

 There are two microservices that facilitate the same app, Customer Preference Creator and Customer Preference Retriever respectively.

 Spring boot framework is used to create the microservices using H2 in-memory database with  Spring data JPA, Swagger is used for api documentation.
+Java 11 is used to create both microservices.
 Following principles are kept in mind while crafting this app.

 1. Simple